blebaron/AIpex/README.md

 ⌨️ Keyboard Shortcuts: Streamline your browsing with customizable keyboard shortcuts

-🔑 Modifier Keys: Open results in new tabs by holding a modifier key (Ctrl, Shift, or Alt) while pressing Enter

 ⚙️ Troubleshooting Tools: Advanced settings to help troubleshoot browsing issues

 🌙 Dark Mode: Enjoy a distraction-free dark mode